- Super Bowl Championships: 0

-Fast forward to today, the Falcons have top to bottom one of the most complete rosters in the NFL.
+Fast forward to today, the Falcons have one of the scarrier offenses in the NFL and a defense that stands to improve if it can stay healthy.
 Falcons head coach Dan Quinn and his staff have done an extraordinary job of building through the draft.

 Not only have they struck gold with their first-round picks for the last seven years, they have also found remarkable value in the middle rounds (Devonta Freeman, Grady Jarrett, Robert Alford, and Deion Jones among others).